Code-Institute-Submissions/mtopircean-project1/README.md

 Several size options where used when developing the responsive design.
 Please see bellow a list and the main areas of impact when implemented:

-* from 1200px wide and down
+* from 1200px wide and down: Mostly reszing of different elements but without major structural changes.
-* from 954px wide and down
-* from 800px wide and down
+* from 954px wide and down: Elements moved into a stacked format on all pages in order to display correctly, one elements per full page withth.
+The other change is the resizing and positioning of Menu under Logo.
-* from 600px wide and down:
+* from 800px wide and down: Mostly reszing of different elements but without other major structural changes.
-* with first major structural change representing the removal of the timeline section from the media page
+* from 600px wide and down: Home menu replaced with font-awesome home icon by hidding the standard menu and moving to the second variant optimized for mobile.
+The other major change is the removal of the timeline feature in the media page, change done due to reduced realestate on lower size devices.
-* introduction of a restyled navigation menu
-* from 425px wide and down
+* from 425px wide and down: Mostly reszing of different elements but without other major structural changes.
-* from 361px wide and down
+* min resolution tested was for Iphone SE, but verified that resolutions under la Galaxy Fold still behave well with major change being a shift in menu structure to a stacked version.